Anchor Weight by Boat Size Calculator

 Review your results

-The calculator will display the recommended anchor weight, rode length, swing radius, estimated holding power, chain leader weight, and secondary anchor weight.
+The calculator will display recommended anchor weight, required rode length, swing radius, estimated holding power, chain leader weight, secondary anchor weight, and a ground tackle system breakdown.

 Example Calculation